dglazkov/polymath/README.md

 }
 ```

 Then run `python3 converter.py <FILENAME>`.
-It will create a new file that can be moved to `out` and used as embeddings.
+It will create a new file with the same name but a `.pkl` extension in the `out/` directory.

 ### Running the server